 The Festival of Architecture and Design (FAD) is an event that celebrates and promotes the future of architecture and design in South Australia locally, nationally and internationally.

-The Festival held biennially in October presents a fun, engaging and informative program of architecture and design talks, forums, exhibitions, performing arts, children’s activities, guided walking tours and the SPACE: Tours through Architecture program.
+The Festival held every two years in October presents a fun, engaging and informative program of architecture and design talks, forums, exhibitions, performing arts, children’s activities and guided walking tours.

 THE AUSTRALIAN INSTITUTE OF ARCHITECTS